James Kip Finch

-James Kip Finch (December 1, 1883–1967) was an American engineer and educator.
+James Kip Finch (December 1, 1883 – April 1967) was an American engineer and educator.

 Personal life

 James Kip Finch was born to James Wells and Winifred Florence Louise (Kip) Finch, in Peekskill, New York.
 He attended Columbia University, receiving a Bachelor of Science in civil engineering in 1906 and a Master of Arts in 1911.
 He was a member of the Episcopal Church and, in his leisure time, a keen painter with watercolors and oils.
 He married Lolita P. Mollmann (d.
 1964) on June 25, 1910, in Stanford, New York.
 They had a son, Edward E. K. Finch.